 Participatory Social Return on Investment (PSROI): Greater Mekong Basin Climate Change Adaptation Planning and Costing Project

-- Using community-based participatory methods to assess adaptation priorities incorporates site-specific locally relevant criteria—in addition to stakeholder ownership—into adaptation planning processes
+- Using participatory methods to assess community adaptation priorities incorporates site-specific and locally relevant criteria—in addition to stakeholder ownership—into adaptation planning processes.

 The Participatory Social Return on Investment (PSROI) framework assists in the identification of priorities and the analysis of the value of adaptation actions that build community resilience from stakeholders’ perspectives.
 It uses participatory techniques and builds on existing local capacity to pinpoint appropriate adaptation options given the unique context of the community, and then analyzes the costs and benefits of actions from economic, social, and environmental perspectives.
 PSROI can be an effective method for incorporating community-based information into adaptation planning at regional and national levels.

 Timescale of project